asaadsaad/CS569-Homework-01/README.md

 ```

 ### Decorator Exercise
-Create a Module called `available.ts` in TypeScript that exports one factory decorator `addAvailability` to be used as a decorator for a simple empty class with a new `Boolean` property called `available`.
+Create a Module called `available.ts` in TypeScript that exports one factory decorator `addAvailability` to be used as a decorator on any simple empty class, the decorator will add a new `boolean` property called `available`.
 Use your custom decorator in `app.ts`:
 ```javascript
 @addAvailability(true)